SpongeBob SquarePants season 4: Cast

 Amy Poehler (left) guest starred in the episode "Have You Seen This Snail?".
-Pat Morita voiced Master Udon in "Karate Island"; Morita died before the episode aired, and the program was dedicated in his memory.
+Pat Morita voiced Master Udon in "Karate Island"; Morita died before the episode aired, and the program was dedicated to his memory.

 The fourth season featured Tom Kenny as the voice of the title character SpongeBob SquarePants and his pet snail Gary.
 SpongeBob's best friend, a starfish named Patrick Star, was voiced by Bill Fagerbakke, while Rodger Bumpass played the voice of Squidward Tentacles, an arrogant and ill-tempered octopus.
 Other members of the cast were Clancy Brown as Mr. Krabs, a miserly crab obsessed with money who is SpongeBob's boss at the Krusty Krab; Mr. Lawrence as Plankton, a small green copepod and Mr. Krabs' business rival; Jill Talley as Karen, Plankton's sentient computer sidekick; Carolyn Lawrence as Sandy Cheeks, a squirrel from Texas; Mary Jo Catlett as Mrs. Puff, SpongeBob's boating school teacher; and Lori Alan as Pearl, a teenage whale who is Mr. Krabs' daughter.

 In addition to the regular cast members, episodes feature guest voices from a range of professions, including actors, musicians, and artists.
 For instance, in the episode "Have You Seen This Snail?", American comedian and actress Amy Poehler guest starred as the voice of Grandma, a sweet old woman who adopted Gary after he ran away.
 Musician Stew also appeared as a voice, performing the song "Gary, Come Home".
 Show writer C.H.
 Greenblatt made an appearance in the episode "Selling Out" as Carl.
 Ernest Borgnine and Tim Conway returned in the episode "Mermaid Man and Barnacle Boy VI: The Motion Picture", reprising their roles as Mermaid Man and Barnacle Boy, respectively.
 Brian Doyle-Murray reprised his role as the Flying Dutchman for "Ghost Host".
 In "Mrs. Puff, You're Fired", English actor Robin Sachs voiced Sergeant Sam Roderick, a driving instructor who took over Mrs. Puff in teaching SpongeBob.
 The Young Ones stars Christopher Ryan, Nigel Planer and Rik Mayall appeared in the episode "Chimps Ahoy" as Sandy's bosses—Professor Percy, Dr. Marmalade and Lord Reginald, respectively.
 In the entry "Karate Island", Happy Days and The Karate Kid star Pat Morita guest starred in a post-humorous role as Master Udon, a scammer who kidnaps SpongeBob to make him buy real estate.
 Morita died on November 24, 2005, from kidney failure at his home in Las Vegas, Nevada, and the May 2006 episode was dedicated to Morita's memory.